 3. Powerful Antioxidant :

+One of the health benefits of whole wheat flour include being a potent antioxidant.
 The Vitamin B1 in whole wheat flour is a powerful Antioxidant which helps your body fight against external toxins from pollution to internal pollution got from processed foods.

 4. Diabetic Friendly: